-- After January 1, 2011, every proposal for installation or replacement of a 5) private sewage disposal system shall meet the requirements of Section 905.55 of this Part to determine the feasibility for the use of a subsurface seepage system.
-If the soils on the lot are identified within Design Groups II through VII as illustrated in Appendix A, Illustration M, Exhibit A, a subsurface system shall be used when there is sufficient area for a subsurface seepage system, excluding the area for the structure served by a private sewage disposal system and provided that the minimum distance can be met as established in Section 905.60(a)(7) and Appendix A, Illustration D of this Part.
-Before deeming a property as unsuitable for a subsurface system, all approved technologies and private sewage disposal system components shall be evaluated and proven to be non-feasible.
-Requirements in this Section do not exclude Design Groups VII through XII to be used for subsurface systems if the site is feasible.
-After January 1, 2011, only Section 905.55(a) of this Section shall be used to evaluate a site and determine the feasibility for a subsurface system. - k) Electrical Devices.
-All electrical devices shall be wired in accordance with the National Electrical Code or a municipal, county, or local electrical code, whichever is more stringent. - 1) Any component of a private sewage disposal system thatwhich is electrically activated shall be provided with a visible and audible warning device placed within the building served.
-All electrical devices shall be wired in accordance with the National Electrical Code or a municipal, county, or local electrical code, whichever is more stringent. - 2) Alarms installed after March 1, 2011 shall be located outside of the building served.
+- 4) Creviced Limestone Formations.
+A subsurface seepage system shall not be constructed in an area where there is less than 4 feet of soil between the lowest point in a subsurface seepage system and the top of a creviced limestone formation.
+In areas where creviced limestone is known to occur, a soil boring to a depth of at least 4 feet below the bottom of the subsurface seepage system shall be made to verify that creviced limestone is not present. - k) Electrical Devices.
+All electrical devices shall be wired in accordance with the National Electrical Code or a municipal, county, or local electrical code, whichever is more stringent. - Any component of a private sewage disposal system that which is electrically activated shall be provided with a visible and audible warning device placed within the building served.
+All electrical devices shall be wired in accordance with the National Electrical Code or a municipal, county, or local electrical code, whichever is more stringent. - 2) Alarms installed after January 1, 2014 shall be located outside of the building served.
 The power supply for the alarm shall be on a dedicated circuit.
 The design of the alarm shall meet the requirements specified in Section 5.8 of NSF International/ANSI Standard 40.
-The alarm shall be housed in a weatherproof box.

-Electrical devices installed after March 1, 2011 shall be provided with an electrical disconnect that is located within sight of and not more than 50 feet away from the device.
+The alarm shall be housed in a weatherproof box. - 3) Electrical devices installed after January 1, 2014 shall be provided with an electrical disconnect that is located within sight of and not more than 50 feet away from the device. - Variances.
+If conditions exist at a proposed installation that which make impractical or impossible compliance with the requirements of this Part impractical or impossible, a variance may be requested by submitting to the Illinois Department of Public Health, Division of Environmental Health, or appropriate local authority a written proposal that is to be used in lieu of compliance with this Part.
+The Such written request shall include pertinent data to support the proposal, such as soil conditions, water table elevations, drainage patterns and distances to water supplies in order to support the request.
+The capability of the system to comply with the intent of this Part will be the basis for approval or denial of the variances.
+The Department or local authority will notify the applicant in writing of its decision to either grant or deny the variance.